dettanym/prose-k8s-home-ops/README.md

 1. Create minikube using `minikube start`.
    Pass `--subnet=''` flag to set a subnet for a cluster (>1 nodes).

-2. Bootstrap minikube with flux and load cluster config/info into bootstrapped minikube cluster using `task cluster:install`.
+2. Use `task cluster:install` to bootstrap minikube with flux and load cluster config/info into bootstrapped minikube cluster.

 3. Be happy!
 [Work on your cluster](#working-on-the-cluster).